Igglybuff/linky/README.md

 user_key = ABCDEFGHIJ123456
 app_key = KLMNOPQRS789012
 ```

+#### MyJDownloader
+Sign up for an account and sign in to it on your JDownloader client(s).
+You can find your client's device ID by clicking on it on the MyJDownloader website and reading the `deviceId=` URL parameter in your address bar.

 ### Searching for links
 Only OpenLoad links are returned at the moment, but there are plans to enable setting different sources in the future.